etan675/manga-folder-helper/README.md

         - ...

-### Usage:
+### Instructions:
 Examples for mac, but instructions are the same for other OS.

-1. Download the repo to your desired folder\
+1. Download (or clone) this repository to your desired folder\
-    (can also clone if you want but you know what to do)
     - Click the green ```< > Code``` button on this page
     - Click Download ZIP (e.g. to Desktop), then unZIP

-2. Open up the terminal and navigate into this folder
+2. Open up the terminal and navigate into the folder
     - e.g. ```cd ~/Desktop/manga-folder-helper```

 3. Optional: create a new folder as the output's destination